 Training activities under Alternative 1 would involve detonations in-air at altitudes above 10 m and higher and detonations at or near the surface occurring at or below 10 m in altitude.
 As noted previously, those detonations occurring at or near the surface were modeled as if they occurred underwater and were analyzed for their potential underwater acoustic effects on marine mammals.
-The use of explosives would occur throughout the TMAA and are typically dispersed in space and time.
+The use of explosives at or near the surface would occur beyond the continental shelf and slope at depths greater than 4,000 m in the deeper waters of the TMAA.
+Detonations would not occur in the WMA.
 The number and type (i.e., source bin) of explosives that would be used during training under Alternative 1 are described in Section 3.0.4.2 (Explosive Stressors).
 Activities using explosives would be conducted as described in Chapter 2 (Description of Proposed Action and Alternatives) and Appendix A (Navy Activities Descriptions).
-The proposed use of explosives for training activities would be almost identical to what is currently conducted (see Table 2.6-1 for details) and would be operated within the same location as analyzed under the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS.
+The proposed use of explosives for training activities would be almost identical to what is currently conducted and would be operated within the same location as analyzed under the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS, except that explosives would not be used below 10,000 ft. altitude (including at the water surface) in the Continental Shelf and Slope Mitigation

+Area.
 Although the existing baseline conditions have not changed appreciably, and no new Navy training activities are being proposed for use in the TMAA in this SEIS/OEIS, a detailed re-analysis of Alternative 1 with respect to marine mammals is provided here to supplant previous analysis based on available new literature, adjusted sound exposure criteria, and new acoustic effects modeling.